European share markets limp into weekend, banks up

 Price charts suggested the bullish sentiment remained intact, with the long-term uptrend stated in November yet to be broken and the 14-day Relative Strength Index not yet in overbought territory.

-Among financials adding most points to the index were Dutch bancassurer ING ING.AS, up 3.2 percent, French investment bank BNP Paribas (BNPP.PA), up 1.5 percent and UK lender Barclays (BARC.L), which closed up 2.2 percent.
+Among financials adding most points to the index were Dutch bancassurer ING, up 3.2 percent, French investment bank BNP Paribas, up 1.5 percent and UK lender Barclays , which closed up 2.2 percent.

 Helping drive Barclays higher was news it had been among the 800 banks taking some of the 530 billion euros of ECB three-year funds on Wednesday, with the British bank taking 8.2 billion euros.

-Goldmans also favored the defensive utilities sector over its fellow high-dividend-paying sector, telecoms, citing a less stretched payout ratio and an expectation that power prices would be supported.
+Goldmans also favoured the defensive utilities sector over its fellow high-dividend-paying sector, telecoms, citing a less stretched payout ratio and an expectation that power prices would be supported.

-Among the most heavily traded firms across the region on Friday was UK power firm International Power IPR.L, which ended up 4.4 percent in volume 4-1/2 times its 90-day average on fresh talk of a potential bid from GDF Suez GSZ.PA.
+Among the most heavily traded firms across the region on Friday was UK power firm International Power, which ended up 4.4 percent in volume 4-1/2 times its 90-day average on fresh talk of a potential bid from GDF Suez.

 By comparison, the FTSEurofirst 300 traded just 78 percent of its 90-day daily average.